Fertilizing Aquarium Plants: A Beginner's Guide

 A complete fertilizer contains all macros and micros in one bottle - ideal for beginners:

-- Seachem Flourish - world's most used complete plant food, excellent quality
+- Seachem Flourish - most widely used complete plant food worldwide, excellent quality

 - Colombo Flora Grow - complete NPK fertilization, reliable and effective